 Fish come first in our advocacy efforts.
 Once fishery conservation issues are resolved, then we promote predictable and meaningful sport and personal-use fishing opportunity.
 On the side of protecting the public's fishery rights, KRSA takes an active role in the fishery management process.Click here to learn more about KRSA Fisheries Management programs.

 KRSA has funded regional strategic planning efforts to prioritize important projects for fisheries research, habitat research and habitat restoration.
 Such plans provide a funding template so that high priority research and on-the-ground project needs are identified and ranked accordingly.
 Based on results of the strategic planning efforts, we work in close cooperation with state and national regulatory bodies to secure and leverage funding for studies that help managers to make scientific-based decisions concerning the Kenai River Fishery.
 Read more about some of those studies here.

-KRSA operates numerous successful education programs, including Release a Hog, Hooked on Fishing, and College Scholarships.
+KRSA operates numerous successful education programs, including Catch, Clean and Hook and Hooked on Fishing.
 A wide variety of community partnerships receive funding support from KRSA, including Caring for the Kenai, Adopt a Stream, SAFE Kids, and Stream Watch.
 Through our program and local event sponsorships, scholarships, public presentations, KRSA has played an important role in encouraging stewardship from all of the Kenai River's users to care for and preserve the world's premier sport fishing locale.
 Click here to learn more about our educational programs.